trencat/Trencat/doc/source/chapter_1/railway_traffic_control/optimisation_model.rst

 Optimization model
 ------------------

 This section aims to give a rigorous mathematical formulation of the :term:`CRP`\ .
-Before going through the model, it is strongly recommend reading :ref:`conflict-resolution-problem` to motivate the problem and introduce notation with a simple example.
+Before going through the model, it is strongly recommended to read :ref:`conflict-resolution-problem` to motivate the problem and introduce notation with a simple example.

 Sets and Parameters
 ^^^^^^^^^^^^^^^^^^^